 Tracking your voluntary turnover rate versus your involuntary turnover rate can help you to pinpoint the exact problem your organization is facing.

-A high voluntary turnover rate suggests that your employees aren’t impressed with something in the experience you’re offering, whether it be compensation, professional development or culture.
+A high voluntary turnover rate suggests that your full-time employees aren’t impressed with something in the experience you’re offering, whether it be compensation, professional development or culture.

 A high involuntary turnover rate suggests a problem with your hiring process – for whatever reason, you have ended up hiring employees who just haven’t fit with your culture.